ariukkonen/ipconfigcore/README.md

 Bulding the windows version:
-Open ipconfigcore.sln in Visual Studio 2022 or later This solution contains common code with the macos version but a different project file called ipconfigcore.csproj Building the macos version:
+Open ipconfigcore.sln in Visual Studio 2022 or later This solution contains common code with the macos version but has a different project file called ipconfigcore.csproj Building the macos version:
-Open ipconfigcore-mac.sln in Visual STudio 2022 for Mac This solution contains common code with the macos version but a different project file called ipconfigcore-mac.csproj
+Open ipconfigcore-mac.sln in Visual STudio 2022 for Mac This solution contains common code with the windows version but has a different project file called ipconfigcore-mac.csproj

-Note: The vindows verison of the executable is called ipconfigcore.exe and the mac version is called ipconfigcore-mac with both bundling the LICENSE file with the executable and the windows verison also builds the getdhcpv6iaid.ps1 powershell script.
+Note: The windows verison of the executable is called ipconfigcore.exe and the mac version is called ipconfigcore-mac with both bundling the LICENSE file with the executable and the windows verison also bundles with the getdhcpv6iaid.ps1 powershell script.